sjkelleyjr/Deadlock/outline/plot_outline.md

 - Simple "Export to CSV" feature request
 - Legal team gets involved, demands extensive compliance
 - Mack builds over-engineered solution with 5 microservices
-- Alex documents the absurdity, Jordan sells it as "industry-leading"
+- Alex documents the absurdity, Jordan sells it as "industry-leading" in a blog post
 - **Dramatic Beat**: Each character's response to corporate over-regulation
 - **Character Development**: They share cynical observations about the complexity